 Olympus E-M10 versus Panasonic LX100

-The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in January 2014 and September 2014.
+The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were officially introduced, respectively, in January 2014 and September 2014.
 The E-M10 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 12.7 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Olympus E-M10 and the Panasonic LX100 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M10 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Olympus E-M10 and the Panasonic LX100 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M10 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Olympus E-M10.
 In this context, it is worth noting that neither the E-M10 nor the LX100 are weather-sealed.